graphql/graphql-spec/spec/Section 4 -- Introspection.md

 ### Documentation

-All types in the introspection system provide a `description` field of type `String` to allow type designers to publish documentation in addition to capabilities.
+All types in the introspection system are required to provide a `description` field of type `String` to allow type designers to publish documentation in addition to capabilities.
+Descriptions are automatically provided for built-in types and types that allow inner types (such as list types and non-nullable types), but may be overridden.
 A GraphQL server may return the `description` field using Markdown syntax.
 Therefore it is recommended that any tool that displays description use a Markdown renderer.